Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Crafted custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages.
+Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages.

-Developed a cohesive interface with smooth, intuitive navigation across the entire site.
+Built a cohesive interface with smooth, intuitive navigation throughout the site.

-Built a fully responsive design optimized for desktop, tablet, and mobile devices.
+Developed a fully responsive design optimized for desktop, tablet, and mobile devices.

-Optimized all media assets to improve loading times and overall performance.
+Optimized all media assets to enhance loading speed and overall performance.

-Created reusable design components to ensure flexibility and future scalability.
+Created reusable design components to support flexibility and future scalability.

 Modern design style with clean typography and visual balance
 ---